 Now for the messy part!
 Transfer the tortilla to a clean surface and add a few pepper strips, some corn, and some cheese to the tortilla.

 Roll that sucker up and transfer it to your baking dish.
 I like to spoon a few tablespoons of sauce into the dish before adding my enchiladas.

 After you’ve made all your enchiladas (you should get 12-14 in a 9×13 baking dish), pour your extra sauce over the enchiladas and sprinkle on any extra corn and cheese.

 Cover these with foil and bake them for 15 minutes at 350 degrees F. Then remove the foil and bake for another 15 minutes until the cheese is bubbly and hot.

-Because of the full strips of peppers, the enchiladas have an almost meaty texture.
+Because of the full strips of peppers, these Vegetarian Green Chile Enchiladas have an almost meaty texture.
 The tomatillo sauce is surprisingly light and fresh and perfect for the summer.

 Betsy and I definitely didn’t miss the meat in these guys and we crushed all of them in two days!